-Maintained schools have a safeguarding duty in respect of their pupils, and as part of this should investigate any unexplained absences.
-Academies and independent schools have a similar safeguarding duty for their pupils.
+Maintained schools have a safeguarding duty in respect of their children, and as part of this should investigate any unexplainable or persistent absences.
+Academies and independent schools have a similar safeguarding duty for their children.
 Further information about schools' safeguarding responsibilities can be found in 'Keeping Children Safe in Education' the statutory guidance.

-All schools are required to notify the local authority within five days when a pupil's name is added to the admission register at a non-standard transition point.
-Schools will need to provide the local authority with all the information held within the admission register about the pupil.
+All schools are required to notify the local authority within five days when a child's name is added to the admission register at a non-standard transition point.
+Schools will need to provide the local authority with all the information held within the admission register about the child.

-Schools must notify the local authority when a pupil's name is to be removed from the admission register at a non-standard transition point under any of the fifteen grounds set out in the regulations, as soon as the ground for removal is met and no later than the time at which the pupil's name is removed from the register.
+Schools must notify the local authority when a child's name is to be removed from the admission register at a non-standard transition point under any of the fifteen grounds set out in the regulations, as soon as the ground for removal is met and no later than the time at which the child's name is removed from the register.